 Query usage and costs

-We will now calculate the query execution time and query costs for this example.
+We will now calculate the query samples processed and query costs for this example.
 We will assume you have 1 end user monitoring a dashboard for an average of 2 hours per day refreshing it every 60 seconds with 20 chart widgets per dashboard (assuming 1 PromQL query per widget).
-The average execution time of a query is 10 to 300ms but for monitoring use cases execution times are typically faster.
-Therefore, queries for the last 24 hours of metric samples the execution time will be faster.
 We will assume for this example that the samples processed per query is 100,000.

 First, start by calculating the count of queries per month which is 72,000 queries (1 end user * 20 charts * 2 hours of viewing a dashboard * 3,600 seconds per hour / 60 seconds per dashboard refresh * ~30 days in a month).

 Second, we calculate the query samples processed per month which is 7.2 billion (72,000 queries * 100,000/query)